Poetry

 defines one.
 And if yours was never

-effectively expressed, t
+effectively expressed, the subjects who

 inspired it will quietly